Bordered Heegaard Floer homology: Invariance and pairing: From HFK to CFD for arbitrary integral framings

-\begin{proof} In view of Theorem~\ref{thm:bimodule-pairing}, we need only see what happens as we tensor the $D$ module for a knot complement with sufficiently small framing parameter, as calculated in Theorem~\ref{thm:HFKtoHFD}, with iterated copies of the bimodule $\CFDAa(\tau_{\mu},0)$.
+\begin{proof} In view of Theorem~\ref{thm:bimodule-pairing}, we need only see what happens as we iteratively tensor the $D$ module for a knot complement with sufficiently small framing parameter, as calculated in Theorem~\ref{thm:HFKtoHFD}, with the bimodule $\CFDAa(\tau_{\mu},0)$.

 We denote the generators in the idempotent $\iota_0$ for $\CFDa(Y)$ by $x_i$, and the generators in idempotent $\iota_1$ by $y_j$.
 In particular, we write $x_0$ and $x_1$ for the elements $\xi_0$ and $\eta_0$ in the statement of the above theorem.